jaybennett89/thorium-go/cmd/host-server/bin/README.md

 This is a folder to place your game server binary or executable.

-Modify the 'program' variable in the gameserver package to point to it.
+Modify the 'GameserverBinaryPath' variable in the /cmd/hostserver/host.config file to point to it.